The background as a quantum observable: Einstein's hole argument in a quasiclassical context

 This result is not only relevant for quantum gravity -- we have to introduce the background into classical gravity too, which leads to important modifications.

+The experiment considered in this paper measures a weak field effect, one of the weakest quantum gravity effects imaginable.
+But the solution of the problem -- the introduction of a background -- simplifies quantization also for strong fields because we do no longer have to speculate about different topologies, wormholes, or topological foam.

-Let's conclude with a remarkable observation: As in this case, as in the case of the Bohm-Aharonov effect the new quantum observables -- the background as well as the gauge potential -- have been known long before quantum theory.
+Let's conclude with a remarkable observation: As in this case, as in the case of the Bohm-Aharonov effect the objects which allow to compute the new quantum observables -- the background as well as the gauge potential -- have been known long before quantum theory.
 This is a lecture about the remarkable power of mathematical simplicity and beauty, and the counterproductiveness of the positivistic rejection of unobservables.